gvwilson/sdxpy/src/pack/index.md

 ### Regular Releases {: .exercise}

-Some packages release new versions on a regular cycle, e.g.,
+Some packages release new versions regularly, e.g.,
-Version 2021.1 is released on March 1 of 2021,
+Version 2023.1 is released on March 1 of 2023,
-Version 2021.2 is released on September 1 of that year, version 2022.1 is released on March 1 of the following year, and so on.
+Version 2023.2 is released on September 1 of that year, version 2024.1 is released on March 1 of the following year, and so on.

 1. How does this make package management easier?